amiruldevkun/Dating-Prediction/README.md

 # IMPORTANT

 This program is currently __UNDER DEVELOPMENT__ so expect unfinished-ness and bugs.
+The feature that is in development is the personality feature, the age will be in development straight after im done with the personality feature. :)

 <!-- ## How to get the script
 So, you decided to grab the script.
 Alright, first if you have git, do
 ```